danielflugger/danielflugger/README.md

 I build production AI systems for industries where the data lives in the physical world.

-Specialized in geospatial intelligence, LLM orchestration, and automated document workflows — specifically in domains where ground truth matters: property, infrastructure, asset verification, and supply chain.
+Specialize in geospatial intelligence, LLM orchestration, and automated document workflows — specifically in domains where ground truth matters: property, infrastructure, asset verification, and supply chain.

 Spent 12 years running a design-build manufacturing firm before moving fully into AI/ML engineering.
 That means I architect systems with an operator's understanding of where the friction actually is.